 Additionally, it is also essential that you keep both the accounts secured with unique passwords and never the same for both the accounts.
 When installing new software, Windows 10 won’t ask you to swap user accounts, and one can simply punch in the passkey for the Admin account to proceed.

 Windows 10 as an OS is delivered in the form of a service, and hence it calls for updates periodically.
-Now, keeping Windows 10 automatic updates turned on can be a tad cumbersome for many users, as it tends to slow down systems and bring programs to a halt.
+Now, keeping Windows 10 automatic updates turned on can be a tad cumbersome for many users.
+It tends to slow down systems and bring programs to a halt.

 Such tactics are beneficial, knowing that the tech team will be able to check and verify whether the patches are safe enough to be rolled out for the entire organization.
 For a regular user, although, ready access to a security fix is what makes automatic updates a prime need.
 Read this if your Windows 10 upgrade assistant is stuck.